 PHP is a server-side type of language for programming.
-Java is used for different purposes and characterized by the WORA principle (write once, run everywhere) to demonstrate the benefits for cross-platform apps.
+Java is used for different purposes and is characterized by the WORA principle (write once, run everywhere) to demonstrate the benefits of cross-platform apps.
 These technologies ensure that websites and apps work dynamically.
-If you consider Java vs PHP for web development, this article is right for you.
+If you consider Java vs. PHP for web development, this article is right for you.
 Our experts have provided a complete review of both languages for you to decide between the two.
-So, let’s start comparing Java vs PHP for enterprise applications.
+So, let’s start comparing Java vs. PHP for enterprise applications.

 PHP stands for hypertext preprocessor.
 It was initially presented in 1995 as a server-side script.
-The technology was developed for the web as contrasted to Python or Ruby that were adapted to it.
+The technology was developed for the web as contrasted to Python or Ruby, which was adapted to it.
 Although the language is quite mature, it is still popular among developers.
-PHP is a basis for such CMS systems as Joomla, WordPress, Drupal.
+PHP is a basis for such CMS systems as Joomla, WordPress, and Drupal.

 Java and PHP are surely different.
 Let’s compare and contrast these technologies.

-Java software can be run on a different OS (it is compiled, see the infographics below).
-PHP can be run on server “as is”.
-It is considered that interpreted languages are better as they can be easily moved to another system without it being changed.
+Java-based software can be run on a different OS (it is compiled, see the infographics below).
+PHP can be run on the server “as is.”
+It is considered that interpreted languages are better as they can be easily moved to another system without being changed.
 These scripts are interpreted on the fly and optimized for the operating platform.

 Java programming presupposes class-orientation.
 Inheritance is gained by specifying objects and classes.
 On the other hand, PHP is a prototype-based language where inheritance is gained by reusing the objects.

 This term is determined as the ability of the program’s components to be executed in a certain order.
-Java and PHP are characterized by a multi-threaded performance thus Java is faster.
+Java and PHP are characterized by a multi-threaded performance.
+However, Java is faster.

 The technologies under review are alike in some features.
 We have identified the key similarities between the two.